LordMike/MBW.Libraries.DeviceIOControlLib/README.md

 **Reading out information about hard drives**

 The thing that got me started, was reading out sector sizes.
-So, lets do that.
+So, let’s do that.
 Working from code above, we open a handle to PhysicalDriveN instead (all hard drives attached are mapped this way).

     SafeFileHandle safeHandle = CreateFile(@"\\.\PhysicalDrive0", FileAccess.ReadWrite, FileShare.ReadWrite, IntPtr.Zero, FileMode.Open, FileAttributes.Normal, IntPtr.Zero);